aroudaki/app-builder/docs/langgraph-migration-plan.md

 - Add proper message formatting and timing
 - Handle streaming errors and interruptions

-**2.5 Response Quality**
+**2.5 Implement retry**
-- Add response validation and quality checks
-- Implement retry logic for poor responses
+- Implement retry logic for error cases. if an error happens server side, client should allow user to retry the same prompt
-- Add response caching for development

 **Deliverables:**
 - ✅ All agents using real LLM responses